A Pesticide Vendor is a person (or business) that sells pesticides to an end user.

 How to Obtain a Licence

 To obtain a licence, the applicant must complete a Pesticide Vendor Licence application form.
-An annual fee of $50, and a copy of the dispenser training certificate for a licence or licence renewal must accompany the application.
+The annual fee and a copy of the dispenser training certificate for a licence or licence renewal must accompany the application.

 The Ministry of Agriculture will recognize valid dispenser training courses (taken within the last five years) offered by other provinces.
 First time dispensers to the province must write the Saskatchewan regulation exam.

 Licence renewal forms are automatically mailed to licensed vendors 45 days prior to the expiry date as indicated on the licence.

 Pesticide Vendor Licence Application Form

 Mail completed application form to: